Aquasourabh/problem-solving-mindset/OOP's/Task_1.md

 s1.age = 23
 s1.tell()

-Every time you create a new object, you must manually set attributes everytime.
+It does not take arguments except slef Every time you create a new object, you must manually set attributes everytime.
 ```

 # Q2.
 As we know python object stores attributes and  values in dictionary format and each object has separate dictionary by memory overhead or consumption increase